tonytins/cu/src/characters/neutral.md

 ## Kit Welsh

 Kit Welsh is a kipomito raccoon.
 He is interested in astronomy, amateur radio and video editing.
-He works for varies railroads, handling long distant freight and passenger routes.
+He works for various railroads, handling long distant freight and passenger routes.

 ## Aidan Cheddar